New Construction

 Before you break ground on a new home or extension, the question you need answered is simple: what is beneath the surface?
 A standard soil test for residential land in Australia costs between $300 and $900, yet skipping it can lead to foundation failures, slab cracking, and repair bills exceeding $40,000.
 Councils across NSW, Victoria, and Queensland typically require a geotechnical report before issuing a building permit, so this is both a practical and regulatory necessity.

 Soil testing in construction is the process of evaluating the ground conditions at a building site to determine whether the soil can support a structure and what type of foundation will perform best.
-The process follows Australian Standard AS 1289, which sets out methods for soil sampling, classification, and laboratory testing.
+In a residential building, soil testing usually refers to a geotechnical site investigation that produces a soil classification and foundation recommendations.

 A geotechnical report produced from these tests is typically required by your local council or private certifier before construction approval is granted.
 The report answers three key questions: